Use our self-scheduling system! See To Make a first IMEP Appointment

 This program is designed to assist students in examining their own behavior in a judgment-free environment.
 The goals are selected by the student and aimed at reducing risky behaviors and harmful consequences.

-Who are the Facilitators?
 IMEP facilitators are professional UHS staff and graduate-level interns.

 Session 1 assesses the student's use patterns, history and related issues.
-Students set goals and homework is assigned.

-If You Are Required to Complete IMEP due to a University violation, you will receive a deadline for completion.
+If you are required to complete IMEP due to a University violation, you will receive a deadline for completion.
 Be sure to register as soon as possible to ensure you will complete the program by your deadline.

-For More Information, call Marsha Benz, UHS Health Educator, at 734-647-4656.
+Call Marsha Benz, UHS Health Educator, at 734-647-4656